Skip to content

 • A2A.
 Agent-to-Agent protocol.
 Planned trust-boundary surface for cross-organization agent calls (deferred).

 • Surface.
-(Trust BC, Phase B) Aggregate naming the ingress shape a call arrives through.
+(Trust BC) Aggregate naming the ingress shape a call arrives through.
 Closed SurfaceKind enum: HTTP, MCP_STDIO, MCP_STREAMABLE_HTTP. surface_id threads through every handler, the Authorize port, Policy evaluation, and the idempotency cache key namespace (IETF draft-07 §5 composite key).

 Standards